koinos/koinos-docs/docs/nodes/backup-restore.md

 ## 4. Stop the node and preserve local state

-Before stopping, reject an unexpected target and prove that the running node and the trusted public endpoint have the same chain ID:
+Before stopping, reject an unexpected target and verify that the running node and the trusted public endpoint have the same chain ID:

 ```console